FamilySearch/GEDCOM.io/_pages/community.md

 ## Project Teams

+If you would like additional information or request to participate in one or more of the following Project Teams, send an email to <GEDCOM@familysearch.org> putting "Project Team: team name(s)" in the subject.

+### Active Project Teams

+- **Names** - This project has been created to develop the `PERSONAL_NAME_STRUCTURE`, with aims of supporting a much wider range of human names and of supporting applications that process them.
+The GEDCOM 5.5.1 standard defined a `PERSONAL_NAME_STRUCTURE`.
+This was refined slightly in FamilySearch GEDCOM 7.0.
+It works well for most North-American and some European names, but it unable to properly represent names from many other cultures.

+  Join the GEDCOM Name Project by going to the [GEDCOM-name](https://github.com/fisharebest/gedcom-name) public repository.

+- **Citations** - This project has been created to develop the ability to reliably capture and exchange EE-style citations, Chicago-style citations, or an agreed subset of both.

+  Join the GEDCOM Citations Project by going to the [GEDCOM-citations](https://github.com/dthaler/gedcom-citations) public repository.

+### Future Project Teams

 - **Places** - consider changing from a comma-separated place hierarchy to a set of linked place records.
 - **Relationships** - support for varying definitions of families,  roles and relationships.
 - **Hypothesis** - sharing and collaborating on supposition of facts not yet provable with source records.
 - **Sources** - more source-centric capabilities including multi-person events and multi-purpose sources.
-- **Citations** - ability to reliably capture and exchange EE-style citations, Chicago-style citations, or an agreed subset of both.

-If you would like additional information or request to participate in one or more of these above Project Teams, send an email to <GEDCOM@familysearch.org> putting "Project Team: team name(s)" in the subject.

 ## Additional Areas of Participation